Fokko/spark-dbt-presentation/spark.md

 # GoDataDriven

-- Amsterdam based
+- Amsterdam based Consultancy company
-- Around 50 Consultants on Data `{Engineer,Science}`
+- Around 50 Consultants on Data `{Engineer,Science,Strategy}`
 - Part of the Xebia Group
 - Used to do Hadoop stuff
-- Now the cloud
+- Big shift to cloud native
 - However, Spark is here to stay

 ---

 # Agenda

-- History
+- Why DBT + Spark?
 - Introduction into Apache Spark
 - Spark vs Traditional DWH's
 - Live demo using Databricks
-- ACID using Spark
+- ACID data formats using Apache Spark

 ---

 # History